Open finance: Latin America and the Caribbean (LAC)

 Colombia joined the movement in July 2022, publishing Decree 1,297 outlining a voluntary framework for open finance and the development of standards for data sharing.
 The framework covers consumer data exchange, the administration of digital platforms and services, and payment initiation services.
 Several open finance platforms were already active in Colombia before the legal framework was established, thanks to existing laws that gave individuals control over their data sharing.

 Ecuador followed suit in December 2022, enacting the fintech law, known as the Organic Law for the Development, Regulation, and Control of Technological Financial Services, which includes provisions for open banking services.
 The law defines different types of data within the financial services industry and mandates that the central bank implement arrangements for open banking services, including APIs for account information validation to facilitate interoperability with fintech companies.

 While Argentina has not yet established a specific open finance regulation, the Banco Central de la República Argentina (BCRA) has implemented several measures to encourage digital payments and promote interoperability.
 These measures include the introduction of Transferencias 3.0, a real-time digital payment system, and regulations that allow digital wallets to link to accounts from other financial institutions.
-These developments lay the groundwork for the future implementation of open finance in Argentina.
+These developments have laid the groundwork for the future implementation of open finance in Argentina.